 Digital Selective Calling is a semi-automated method of establishing a radio call, it has been designated by the International Maritime Organization (IMO) as an international standard for establishing VHF, MF and HF radio calls.
-It had also been designated as part of the Global Maritime Distress and Safety System (GMDSS).
+It has also been designated as part of the Global Maritime Distress and Safety System (GMDSS).
 It is planned that DSC will eventually replace aural watches on distress frequencies and will be used to announce routine and urgent maritime safety information broadcasts.

-This new system will allow mariners to instantly send a distress call with GPS position (when connected to the transceiver) to the US Coast Guard and other vessels within range of the transmission.
-DSC will also allow mariners to initiate or receive distress, urgency, safety routine, POS Request, POS Send and Group calls to or from another vessel equipped with a DSC transceiver.
+This new system allows mariners to instantly send a distress call with GPS position (when connected to the transceiver) to the US Coast Guard and other vessels within range of the transmission.
+DSC will also allow mariners to initiate or receive Distress, Urgency, Safety, Routine, POSITION REQUEST, POSITION SEND, and Group calls to or from another vessel equipped with a DSC transceiver.